-Hyatt Gold Passport members earn an additional 5x the points on Hyatt hotel stays, bringing the total to 8x points when you add them to your credit card points.
+World of Hyatt members earn an additional 5x the points on Hyatt hotel stays, bringing the total to 8x points when you add them to your credit card points.

 Card Benefits and Elite Platinum Status

-Chase Hyatt Credit Card members receive Elite Platinum status in the Hyatt Gold Passport program for the duration of the account.
+World of Hyatt Credit Card members receive Elite Platinum status in the World of Hyatt program for the duration of the account.
 This benefit usually requires 5 stays or 15 nights in a single year.